Background modeling for dark matter search with 1.7 years of COSINE-100 data: The COSINE-100 experiment

-To determine the light characteristics of the crystals and the liquid scintillator~(LS), including light yields, energy scales, and energy resolutions, an energy calibration has been performed by tracking internal $\beta$-- and $\gamma$-ray peaks from radioactive contaminants in the crystals, as well as $\gamma$-ray sources.
-Internal background peaks at 49~keV from $^{210}$Pb, 238~keV from $^{212}$Pb, 295~keV and 352~keV from $^{214}$Pb, 1462~keV from $^{40}$K, 2614~keV from $^{208}$Tl, 609, 1764, and 2204~keV from $^{214}$Bi and the external background peak at 1173~keV from $^{60}$Co are used for the high-energy calibration.
-A nonlinear detector response of NaI(Tl) crystals in the low energy region, as reported in Ref.~\cite{non_ref_paper}, is studied and an empirical function is modeled to describe this nonlinearity.
-The charge-to-energy ratios of the calibration points for five NaI(Tl) crystals describe the nonlinear detector response that is fitted by an empirical function, as shown in Fig.~\ref{fig:non_cal}; the peaks at 0.9~keV from $^{22}$Na, 3.2~keV from $^{40}$K, 25.5~keV from $^{109}$Cd, 30.5~keV from $^{121}$Te, 49~keV from $^{210}$Pb, and 67.8~keV from $^{125}$I are used for the low-energy calibration.
+To determine the light characteristics of the crystals, including light yields, energy scales, and energy resolutions, a calibration has been performed using internal $\beta$-- and $\gamma$-ray peaks from radioactive contaminants in the crystals, as well as using $\gamma$-ray sources.
+Regarding two readouts from the PMT, the high-gain anode signals are used for low energy events up to 70~keV, while the 5$^{th}$-stage dynode signals are used above this energy.
+The peaks at 238~keV from $^{212}$Pb, 295~keV and 352~keV from $^{214}$Pb, 1173~keV from $^{60}$Co, 1462~keV from $^{40}$K, 2614~keV from $^{208}$Tl, and 609, 1764, and 2204~keV from $^{214}$Bi are used for the high-energy calibration.
+The peaks at 0.9~keV from $^{22}$Na, 3.2~keV from $^{40}$K, 25.5~keV from $^{109}$Cd, 30.5~keV from $^{121}$Te, 49~keV from $^{210}$Pb, and 67.8~keV from $^{125}$I are used for the low-energy calibration; peaks from short-lived cosmogenic isotopes (e.g. $^{125}$I and $^{121}$Te) are obtained using the 59.5 day data.

-The event selection criteria for the 1 keV energy threshold~\cite{cosine_1keV} are applied in this analysis.
-Events classified as single-hit are for the ones that show more than 4 photoelectrons in only one of the crystals and none in any of the other crystals or the LS.
-Multiple-hit events are those with the LS signal and/or more than 4 photoelectrons in other crystals.
-The LS veto threshold was set at 20 keV for both single-hit and multiple-hit events.
+In addition, a nonlinear detector response of NaI(Tl) crystals in the low energy region, as reported in Ref.~\cite{non_ref_paper}, is studied and modeled empirically as a function of energy, E, as following:

-The PMTs are configured to generate two readouts.
-Both signals from the high-gain anode and the low-gain 5th-stage dynode are stored as independent channels for all the events.
-The two readouts have different energy resolutions.
-The anode signals are used for low energy events with less than a boundary energy of 70 keV, while the 5th-stage dynode signals are used for those larger than the boundary.
+where $p_{i = 0,1,2,3}$ are free-floating parameters.
+The charge-to-energy ratios of the calibration data points for five NaI(Tl) crystals are fitted by Eq.~\ref{eq:nonlinear}, as shown in Fig.~\ref{fig:non_cal}.